* This is the Consumer Version. *

-The onset of schizophrenia may be sudden, over a period of days or weeks, or slow and insidious, over a period of years.
+Schizophrenia may begin suddenly, over a period of days or weeks, or slowly and gradually, over a period of years.
 Although the severity and types of symptoms vary among different people with schizophrenia, the symptoms are usually sufficiently severe as to interfere with the ability to work, interact with people, and care for oneself.

-In some people with schizophrenia, mental function declines, leading to an impaired ability to pay attention, think in the abstract, and solve problems.
-The severity of mental impairment largely determines overall disability in people with schizophrenia.
+In some people with schizophrenia, mental (cognitive) function declines, sometimes from the very beginning of the disorder.
+This cognitive impairment leads to problems paying attention, thinking in the abstract, and solving problems.
+The severity of cognitive impairment largely determines overall disability in people with schizophrenia.
 Many people with schizophrenia are unemployed and have little or no contact with family members or other people.

 Symptoms may be triggered or worsened by stressful life events, such as losing a job or ending a romantic relationship.
 Drug use, including use of marijuana, may trigger or worsen symptoms as well.

 Overall, the symptoms of schizophrenia fall into four major categories:

 People may have symptoms from any or all categories.

 Positive symptoms involve an excess or a distortion of normal functions.
 They include the following: